-A more equitable fare structure is a leading goal of the Systemwide Fare Study and Equity Analysis.
-RTD has defined equity for the fare study as supporting transit-reliant and/or financially burdened customers while providing equitable and fair access to fares, products and discounts regardless of race, color, national origin, income or other marginalized status.
+A more equitable fare structure is a primary goal of the Systemwide Fare Study and Equity Analysis.
+For the purposes of the fare study, RTD has defined equity as supporting transit-reliant and financially burdened customers while providing fair access to fares, products and discounts regardless of race, color, national origin, income or other marginalized status.

 EQUITY AND THE SYSTEMWIDE FARE STUDY

-The Systemwide Fare Study and Equity Analysis aims to create a fare structure that is more equitable, affordable and simple.
-The process centers on intentional and inclusive customer and community engagement as well as evaluations of the impacts of potential fare changes on protected populations, and includes:
+To create a more equitable fare structure, the study has prioritized intentional and inclusive customer and community engagement as well as evaluations of the impacts of potential fare changes on protected populations.
+Throughout the study, RTD has:

-Promoting inclusivity by conducting customer and community meetings in Spanish and ensuring the availability of language assistance, including translation of the study website and surveys, as well as providing educational materials that guide website visitors through the process of converting their web browsers into 20 different languages
+Promoted language access by conducting customer and community meetings in Spanish and ensuring the availability of language assistance, including through translation of the study website and surveys

-Conducting equity analyses of potential fare changes based on RTD’s Title VI Policies and in accordance with the Federal Transit Administration’s guidance
+Conducted fare equity analyses of potential changes based on RTD’s Title VI Policies and in accordance with Federal Transit Administration guidance

-PRELIMINARY FARE EQUITY ANALYSIS OF FARE STRUCTURE ALTERNATIVES
+FARE EQUITY ANALYSIS OF THE RECOMMENDED FARE STRUCTURE

 RTD will take steps to ensure that communication with members of the public with disabilities is effective throughout the study.
 Persons who require materials in alternative formats, need sign language interpretation, or require other communication consideration for participation, please contact RTD’s ADA Manager at Gabe.Christie@rtd-denver.com.
 Please provide three business days notice for services to be arranged.